-The Centers for Disease Control lists use of tobacco by parents, guardians, friends or siblings as a main reason teens start smoking, as well as the media.
-Also, teens haven't develped the skills necessary to resist influences yet.
+The Centers for Disease Control lists the use of tobacco by parents, guardians, friends or siblings as a main reason teens start smoking, as well as the media.
+Also, teens typically haven't developed the foresight to understand the dangerous implications of smoking.
 Sometimes smoking is a teenager's way of feeling more in control of their life and a way to cope when they are lacking parental support or desire more parental involvement in their life.
 There is a comprehensive list of all Factors Associated with Youth Tobacco Use on their website.

 The health risks for smoking are great.
-Not only can smoking cut 13 to 14 years off a person's life, but smoking has been proven to be the cause of a wide a range of diseases and other health problems, including cancer, heart disease and lung disease.
-In fact, the CDC notes that 90 percent of all deaths from long-term lung diseases are directly related to smoking and the risk of getting lung cancer is 23 times higher for men who smoke than for those who do not smoke.
+Not only can smoking cut 10 years off a person's life, but smoking has been proven to be the cause of a wide a range of diseases and other health problems, including cancer, heart disease, and lung disease.
+In fact, 90 percent of all deaths from long-term lung diseases are directly related to smoking.

-According to recent statistics, each day, 3,900 kids will try their first cigarette.
-Of those, about 950 will form a daily habit of smoking.
-Ultimately, half of those 950 teenagers will eventually die from smoking.
+According to recent statistics, each day, 2,500 kids will try their first cigarette.
+Of those, about 400 will form a daily habit of smoking.
+Half of those teenagers will eventually die from smoking.
 The World Health Organization reports:

 The bad news is quitting smoking is one of the hardest things a person can do.
 It doesn't matter how long a person has been smoking.
-A research study done by Suzanne Colby and C. Bidwell at Brown University, discovered that teens who had only been smoking for a short period of time had just as much trouble quitting, and experienced the same psychological effects when quitting as those who had been smoking for years.
+A research study done by Suzanne Colby and C. Bidwell at Brown University discovered that teens who had only been smoking for a short period had just as much trouble quitting and experienced the same psychological effects when quitting as those who had been smoking for years.

-To illustrate how hard it is to quit, the National Health Inverview Survey done by the Centers for Disease Control, shows 68.8% of smokers would like to stop smoking, 52.4% of smokers tried to quit in the past year but couldn't, and only 6.2% of smokers were able to quit smoking successfully within the past year.
+To illustrate how hard it is to quit, the National Health Interview Survey done by the Centers for Disease Control, shows 68% of smokers would like to stop smoking, 55% of smokers tried to quit in the past year but couldn't, and only 7.4% of smokers were able to quit smoking successfully within the past year.